Aviation obstruction lighting: Lamp types

 Traditionally, red lamps (or beacons) use incandescent filament bulbs.
 To improve the otherwise quite short lifespan, they are made with a ruggedised design and are run below normal operating power (under-running).
 A recent development has been the use of arrays of high-power red LEDs in place of incandescent bulbs, which has only been possible since the development of LEDs of sufficient brightness.
 LED-based lamps have a significantly longer lifespan than incandescent bulbs, thus reducing maintenance costs and increasing reliability.
 Several manufacturers have also developed medium-intensity white strobes based on LED technology to replace xenon.
 Xenon flashers, whilst more visually impressive, tend to require frequent replacement and so have become a less favoured option.
 With the advent of LEDs, white strobes are still somewhat desired.

 It is common to find structures using white xenon flashers/white strobes during the daytime, and red lights at night.
 Red lights are commonly found to be used in urban areas, since it is easier for pilots to spot them from above.
-White strobes (that flash round the clock) may also be used in urban areas.
+White strobes (that flash round the clock) (60 per minute for flashing marking "a unique signal that pilots should interpret as a warning that catenary wires are in the vicinity of the lights") may also be used in urban areas.
 It has been recommended that flashing white strobes should not be used in densely populated areas, as the lights usually merge with background lighting at nighttime, making it difficult for pilots to spot them, aggravating the hazard.
 In addition, residents near the lit structure will complain of light trespass.
 In rural areas, red beacons/strobes may also be used during nighttime.
 White strobes are (sometimes) preferred since they reduce the maintenance cost (i.e. no maintenance of painting, no red side lights) and there are no background lights that would blend with the strobes.